kaage/NetAutomation_materials/Week3-assignments/readme.md

 In Infrastructure part I decided to go from Source data (data model) to device configurations in a single step.

 ### Services Data Models
-I decided to have two step process when going from source data to device configurations.
+In Services part I decided to have two step process when going from source data to device configurations.
 There is additional abstraction level.

+### Overview picture of Data Models
 ![alt text](https://github.com/kaage/NetAutomation_materials/blob/master/Week3-assignments/overview.png "Overview of Data Models")

+## Future steps

+Here are future steps when developing data models:
+* Jinja2 templates are not ready for Switches nor Firewall
+* There is lots of refactoring needed to make data models clear and easy to use